taih304/Linux-Shell/Physical layer/File system/File handler.md

 -rw-rw-r-- 1 anonymous anonymous 450 Sep 23 04:17 command.md
 ```

-This means it is a file, owner can both read and write the file, owner group can read and write, all userd can read the file but can't execute the file.
+This means it is a file, owner can both read and write the file, owner group can read and write, all user can read the file but can't execute the file.

 First character acceptance value
 * ``t``: type